-The DDAC architecture presented by Rajender Nath et al. [7] considered the use and verification of diverse 72 attributes for supporting online services in a decentralized manner.
-It allowed utilizing diverse attributes without 73 74 involvement of any centralized agency for management and issue of access related attributes.
-In the next section, 75 we outline in brief about DDAC architecture and its components.
-The policy store keeps information about users' attributes along with the set of policies, which specify the rules and conditions under which access can be 76 granted or denied.
-The Controller Module acts as the overall organizer for invoking and fetching response from 77 the other components.
-Once a user sends a request for a service to an SP, the controller module intercepts the 78 incoming request, invokes the credibility verification module (CVM) and directs it to process the service request.
-79 The CVM evaluates the registration time attributes against the registration list to verify whether user is already 80 registered or not.
-81
+The policy store keeps information about users' attributes along with the set of policies, which specify the rules and conditions under which access can be granted or denied.
+The Controller Module acts as the overall organizer for invoking and fetching response from the other components.
+Once a user sends a request for a service to an SP, the controller module intercepts the incoming request, invokes the credibility verification module (CVM) and directs it to process the service request.
+The CVM evaluates the registration time attributes against the registration list to verify whether user is already registered or not.